l84t84t54c8t/9chjy8ee5d5e/config/README.md

 ## Mandatory Vars

-- These are the minimum required vars need to setup to make Yukki Music Bot functional.
+- These are the minimum required vars need to setup to make Alina Music Bot functional.

 1. `API_ID` : Get it from my.telegram.org
 2. `API_HASH`  : Get it from my.telegram.org
 3. `BOT_TOKEN` : Get it from [@Botfather](http://t.me/BotFather) in Telegram
-4. `MONGO_DB_URI` : Get mongo db [from here.](https://notreallyshikhar.gitbook.io/yukkimusicbot/deployment/mongodb)
+4. `MONGO_DB_URI` : Get mongo db [from here.](https://t.me/IQ7amo)
 5. `LOG_GROUP_ID` : You'll need a Private Group ID for this.
 Supergroup Needed with id starting from -100
 6. `OWNER_ID` : Your Owner ID for managing your bot., muktiple ids can be seperated by commas.
 7. `STRING_SESSIONS`: Pyrogram v2 session strings for multiple assistants, separated by commas.